 However, the basic gist is that your metrics should be showing how much your ads cost, how much traffic they caused, and how much money they ultimately brought in.

 Some metrics like this include:

 Like I said, there are a lot of tools with which you can be advertising online.
-The biggest of these are used pretty universally: Google AdWords, DoubleClick Campaign Manager, Facebook Ads, LinkedIn Ads, Instagram Ads, Adform, Smart AdServer, and everything else under the sun…
+The biggest of these are used pretty universally: Google Ads, DoubleClick Campaign Manager, Facebook Ads, LinkedIn Ads, Instagram Ads, Adform, Smart AdServer, and everything else under the sun…

 Ready to get started with these monthly client report templates (or any other from the myriad client report templates we have on hand?)

 Considering the fact that you probably spend most of your day thinking, reflecting, and optimizing things you previously thought about… it can be pretty difficult to verbally explain how important your job is to your client.

 This is where your client reports come in: they’re your words, your communication tool, and your selling point.

 A great client report is like the display board you used in grade school during a class presentation: it’s a concise one-stop shop of all the information you want to share.
 It’s how you prove how awesome you are at what you do.